twitter/wordpress/README.md

 ### Follow Button

 Add a Follow Button to your site by configuring a Follow button [WordPress widget](http://codex.wordpress.org/WordPress_Widgets) for use in an eligible widget area.
 Add a Follow button anywhere in your post content or theme using the `twitter_follow` shortcode macro.

+### Periscope On Air Button

+Add a [Periscope On Air Button](https://www.periscope.tv/embed) to any page using the periscope_on_air shortcode macro to help your website audience discover your Periscope account.
+The button will automatically display your account's on air status when you broadcast.

 ### Advertising Tracking